glacials/twos.dev/src/cold/filters.md

 First, we’re toolmakers.
 Second, we pine for more.
 More everything.
-The richest among us still want more.
+The richest and most accomplished among us still want more.
 This carnal desire has brought us far evolutionarily, intellectually, and economically.

-The desire for excess might be a prerequisite for a species to become advanced.
+This desire for excess is probably a prerequisite for any species to become advanced.
-But perhaps that desire eventually causes enough planet-scale issues that it forces the realization that it can be overcome, in the same way that a little drug use is fine but a lot can cause a problem to be realized and fixed.
+But perhaps that desire eventually causes enough planet-scale issues that it forces the realization that it can be overcome.

+A small problem is ignorable and a medium problem is annoying, but a big problem is fixed.

 Maybe we’ll reach some philosophical understanding of the universe and our own nature that shuts down that desire for excess, that makes every human being happy and healthy but doesn't also advance science,